 Our support for healthcare systems and patients won’t.

-The pandemic created parallel disasters.
-One wreaked havoc on the economy.
-The other exacted its toll on public health.
-Unfortunately, hospitals bore the brunt of both.
-How health systems rebound is a chapter in a story still being written.
-But here’s what we do know: collaboration among healthcare partners is critical to stopping the surge of the virus.
-Since the pandemic began, Medtronic has been gathering resources, solutions, and best practices and making them available to healthcare leaders through its COVID-19 Recovery Resource Center.
-In September, Medtronic and Harvard Business Review sponsored a three-part virtual series, bringing together more than 100 executives from some of the top health systems in the United States to share successful strategies in the fight against COVID-19.
-We are also offering our expertise in areas such as hospital productivity, patient engagement, and remote monitoring and support.
-We know the road to recovery is a long one, but our healthcare partners aren’t alone on the journey.
+Since the pandemic began, Medtronic has been gathering resources, solutions, and best practices for healthcare leaders through its COVID-19 Recovery Resource Center.
+Medtronic and Harvard Business Review sponsored a three-part virtual series, bringing together more than 100 executives from some of the top health systems in the United States to share successful strategies in the fight against COVID-19.
+We also are offering our expertise in areas such as hospital productivity, patient engagement, and remote monitoring and support.

-Our in-hospital remote patient monitoring systems enable clinicians to monitor multiple patients at once, giving administrators the ability to stretch limited staffing resources.
+Our in-hospital remote patient monitoring systems enable clinicians to monitor multiple patients at once, allowing administrators to stretch limited staffing resources.
 Our home-based remote patient monitoring solutions are designed to track symptoms around numerous conditions including respiratory infectious disease, so care teams may intervene if the patient shows signs of decline.
 These solutions can also help clinicians monitor for deadly secondary infections that can arise as a patient is recovering from COVID-19.
-One of the best ways we can honor the sacrifices made by healthcare workers is to make sure the patients they care for have the best outcomes possible.